liyansong2018/elfspirit/README.md

 **elfspirit** is a work in process, and some things still aren't implemented.
 Following is the current list of know limitations.

 -  `addsec`  The location of the added section only supports a specific offset address of ELF file, such as existing section offset, section header table offset and the end of the file.
 This is because if we add a section in another location, the program may not work properly.
 -  `injectso` is an experimental binary, which mainly implements the idea of static injection.
-The current version only passes the verification test on libc-2.31/2.32.
+The current version only passes the verification test on libc-2.31/2.32 (Ubuntu 20.04 / Kali Linux 2020.4).
 Therefore, we specially provided a JSON file to load the relevant offset addresses of other versions of libc.

-We run **elfspirit** using:
+We run **elfspirit** common function using :

-- Ubuntu 20.04 / Kali Linux 2020.4
+- Ubuntu 22.04 / Kali Linux 2024.4
-- gcc 10.2.1
-- libc-2.31/2.32

-Currently, this is the only supported environment in elfspirit injection module.
-Other environments may also work, but we unfortunately do not have the manpower to investigate compatibility issues. **The other functional modules of elfspirit are not limited by the environment.**

-Due to the lack of support for object-oriented programming in C language and limited personal abilities, there may be some redundant code in this project.
+Other environments may also work, but we unfortunately do not have the manpower to investigate compatibility issues. **The other functional modules of elfspirit are not limited by the environment.** Due to the lack of support for object-oriented programming in C language and limited personal abilities, there may be some redundant code in this project.
 Please understand.

 ## License